How to access blockchain data from AWS S3?

 It then uses the lz4.frame.decompress() method to decompress the data and parses it using the dex_block_message_pb2.DexInfo() method, which returns an object containing information about the dextrades.

-The code again converts this object to a JSON string using the MessageToJson() method and saves it to a file named dextrades.json.
+The code again converts this object to a JSON string using the MessageToJson() method .

 #### dextrades###